Net Metering Pakistan 2026: Rs 11 Net Billing Rate (NEPRA Rules)

 |---|---|---|---|

-| 5kW on-grid (net metering, no battery) | 3-4 years | 5-7 years | Rs 40-60 lakh |
+| 5 kW on-grid (no battery) | 3-4 years | 5-7 years | Rs 40-60 lakh |

-| 5kW hybrid (with battery for load-shed backup) | 5-7 years | 7-10 years | Rs 25-40 lakh |
+| 5 kW hybrid (with battery for load-shed) | 5-7 years | 7-10 years | Rs 25-40 lakh |

-| 10kW on-grid (high-bill home, 1000+ units/month) | 3-4 years | 4-6 years | Rs 70-100 lakh |
+| 10 kW on-grid (high-bill home, 1000+ units/month) | 3-4 years | 4-6 years | Rs 70-100 lakh |

-Three reasons it still makes sense:
+Three reasons it still makes sense in 2026:

 - Tariff inflation.
 Pakistani electricity rates have risen ~10-15% per year on average since 2020.
 Your savings escalate every year while the system runs at near-zero ongoing cost.